till-s/tic-nic/README.md

 We find the `mecatica-usb` and `eth-rmii-mac` modules which provide the usb device and endpoint implementation and the ethernet MAC functionality.
+The `UART-controller` module provides an UART and bit-rate generator to connect the ACM endpoint to the GPS receiver.

-The third module `acm-toolbox` is borrowed from another project.
-It provides an ACM interface and some software which allow accessing the configuration flash on the board.
+The fourth module `acm-toolbox` is borrowed from another project.
+It provides an FIFO interface and some software which allow accessing the configuration flash on the board.
 It could also be used as a side-channel to peek/poke at user FPGA resources.

+The ACM endpoint is multiplexed between the UART and the FIFO interface (the aforementioned side-channel) using the DTR modem signal.
+During normal sessions DTR is asserted and the ACM endoint is connected to the UART and receives NMEA data from the GPS receiver.

+The `bbcli` software from the `acm-toolbox` deasserts DTR to switch the ACM endpoint to the FIFO and can thus access special diagnostic features (e.g., the SPI-flash programmer).

 #### Firmware Block Diagram

 ![Block Diagram](fw_block_diag.png)

 ### Software

+#### Ethernet/PTP

 The most important software component is the linux driver which builds on top of the vanilla `cdc_ncm` USB class